nilaysarma/zenquotespy-docs/docs/api-reference.md

 # API reference

-This page gives an overview of all functions available in `zenquotespy` package.
+Get more out of ZenquotesPy.
+This page provides an overview of all functions available in the `zenquotespy` package.

 ## zenquotespy.random()
 Get a random quote on each request.